o3de/o3de.org/content/docs/user-guide/features/interactivity/audio/atl-editor-middleware.md

 ---
-description: ' Use the Audio Controls Editor ''s Wwise Controls pane to filter and select a middleware-specific control to assign to an ATL control in Amazon Lumberyard. '
+description: ' Use the Audio Controls Editor ''s Wwise Controls pane to filter and select a middleware-specific control to assign to an ATL control in Open 3D Engine. '
 title: Wwise Controls Pane
 ---
 # Wwise Controls Pane {#audio-atl-editor-middleware}